garethgd/angular-4-beer-search/README.md

 ## Development server

-In order to avoid encountering a CORS error run the command  `ng serve --proxy proxy.config.json` command for a proxy path to the beer API.
-More information [here](https://www.youtube.com/watch?v=OjmZPPKaj6A).
+In order to avoid encountering a CORS browser error run the application with the command:

+`
+ng serve --proxy proxy.config.json
+`

+This provides a proxy path to the beer API.
+More information about that [here](https://www.youtube.com/watch?v=OjmZPPKaj6A).
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## SASS